 Is molasses low-FODMAP?

 When adding molasses to recipes, it all comes down to the amount used.
 Molasses is considered high-FODMAP in servings over 1 teaspoon.
-However, this entire recipe includes 3 tablespoons which are spread over 16 servings, so the amount consumed is very small.
+However, this entire recipe includes 3 tablespoons which are spread over 16 servings, so the amount consumed in one serving is a touch over ½ teaspoon.

 Is Worcestershire sauce low-FODMAP?